Hormone Replacement Therapy (HRT) and Its Impact on Depression and Anxiety

 There are other hormones that you should also pay attention to:

-• Testosterone: Found in both men and women, can cause common signs of depression when its levels are allowed to stay too low.
-Low testosterone can cause low energy levels, mental fog, and more.
+• Testosterone: Found in both men and women, it can cause common signs of depression when its levels are allowed to stay too low.
+Low testosterone can cause poor energy levels, mental fog, and more.

-• T3 and T4: These Thyroid hormones are important because they are needed to regulate metabolism, energy levels, and aid in other body functions.
-Both hyperthyroidism (an overactive thyroid) and hypothyroidism (an underactive thyroid) have been linked to depression.
+• T3 and T4: These thyroid hormones are important because they are needed to regulate metabolism and energy levels and aid in other body functions.
+It is well known that hypothyroidism, or an underactive thyroid gland, plays a role in the development of depression.

 Changes in any of these hormone levels beyond the normal range can also alter neurotransmitters, which then affect mood, resulting in increased feelings of sadness, anxiety, and irritability.